Newlands Resolution

-The resolution was drafted by Representative Francis G. Newlands of Nevada, a Democrat.
+The resolution was drafted by Representative Francis G. Newlands of Nevada, a member of the Silver Party.
 Annexation was a highly controversial political issue, along with the similar issue of the acquisition of the Philippines in 1898.

 Passage

-In 1897, US President William McKinley signed a treaty of annexation for the Republic of Hawaii which lacked 2/3 support in the Senate and thus never went into effect.
-In April 1898, the United States went to war with Spain.
+In 1897, US President William McKinley signed a treaty of annexation for the Republic of Hawaii which lacked two-thirds support in the Senate, and thus never went into effect.
+In April 1898, the US went to war with Spain.
 The Republic of Hawaii decided not to support the war effort and declared its neutrality.
-According to Ralph S. Kuykendall, "The Hawaiian government threw aside its neutrality and did all it could to aid the Americans....Honolulu became a mid-ocean stopover for the United States troops that were sent across the Pacific to follow up Dewey's victory.
+However, according to Ralph S. Kuykendall, "The Hawaiian government threw aside its neutrality and did all it could to aid the Americans....Honolulu became a mid-ocean stopover for the United States troops that were sent across the Pacific to follow up Dewey's victory.
 The American soldiers were enthusiastically welcomed and given a taste of Hawaiian hospitality."
-Hawaii's support demonstrated its value as a naval base in wartime and won widespread American approval for its help.
-With the opposition weakened, Hawaii was annexed by the Newlands Resolution, by way of Congressional-executive agreement method, which requires only a majority vote in both houses.
-Although the bill was authored by a Democrat, most of its support came from Republicans.
-It passed the house by a vote of 209 to 91; supporters included 182 Republicans.
-It passed the Senate by a two-thirds majority vote of 42–21.
-It was approved on July 4, 1898, and signed on July 7 by McKinley.
-On August 12, a ceremony was held on the steps of ʻIolani Palace to signify the official transfer of Hawaiian state sovereignty to the United States.
-Some Hawaiian citizens did not recognize the event's legitimacy and did not attend.
+This demonstrated Hawaii's value as a naval base in wartime, and the American colony on Hawaii won widespread American approval for its help.
+With the opposition weakened by this strategic importance, Hawaii was annexed through the Newlands Resolution, a joint resolution of Congress with executive assent, which required only a majority vote in both houses.
+Most of the bill's support came from Republicans.
+It passed the house by a vote of 209 to 91, with 182 of the votes in favor from Republicans.
+In the event, it passed the Senate by 42–21, with exactly two-thirds in favor.
+It was approved on July 6, 1898, and signed on July 7 by President McKinley.
+Queen Liliʻuokalani sent a letter of protest to the US House of Representatives in attempt to return control of her homeland to native Hawaiians, stating her throne had been taken illegally.
+On August 12, 1898, a ceremony was held on the steps of ʻIolani Palace to signify the official transfer of Hawaiian state sovereignty to the US.
+None of the former Hawaiian leadership attended.